-The purpose of this course is read, write, and analyze poetry by introducing students to the vocabulary necessary to understand and discuss poems.
-This course operates on the premise that to become a good writer of poetry, one must be a good reader, able to identify the several moving parts within a verse then emulate and/or incorporate into one's own practice as necessary.
+The purpose of this course is to introduce students to the process of reading, writing, and critiquing poetry, as well as to the writers who do it well-and some of the ones who do not.
+This course operates on the premise that to become a good writer of poetry, you ought to become a good reader, able to identify the several moving parts within a verse then emulate and/or incorporate into your own practice as necessary.

-For the first half of the semester, we will critically engage with a poem and assess why we do and don't like certain poems, discussing and critiquing them in lively class discussion.
-During the second half, students will produce their own poems, and as a class, we will assess them using the workshop model.
-Successful completion of this course requires thoughtful engagement and completion of all assigned tasks, including writing poems, response papers, and a book review.
+For the first half of the semester, we will be paying special attention to the different aspects of poem by discussing and critiquing them in lively class discussion.
+During the second half, you will produce your own poems and as a class, we will assess them using the workshop model: each week every student will submit a poem and the class will discuss the effectiveness of the verse.
+In this way, you will be read, write, and understand poems, and speak/write articulately about poetry in general.